TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 :c:func:`PyLong_FromLong` maintains a cache of popular values and can return a reference to a cached item.

-Many functions that extract objects from other objects also transfer ownership with the reference, for instance :c:func:`PyObject_GetAttrString`.
+Many functions that extract objects kutoka other objects also transfer ownership with the reference, for instance :c:func:`PyObject_GetAttrString`.
 The picture is less clear, here, however, since a few common routines are exceptions:
 :c:func:`PyTuple_GetItem`, :c:func:`PyList_GetItem`, :c:func:`PyDict_GetItem`, and
-:c:func:`PyDict_GetItemString` all return references that you borrow from the tuple, list or dictionary.
+:c:func:`PyDict_GetItemString` all return references that you borrow kutoka the tuple, list or dictionary.

 The function :c:func:`PyImport_AddModule` also returns a borrowed reference, even